nkszjx/UTB_master/README.md

 ![](/figure/TreeSeg_Network.png)

 In this study, we used the same semi-supervised learning framework to train two CNN models for urban tree and mask segmentation, respectively.
-We use [Deeplabv3+](https://github.com/VainF/DeepLabV3Plus-Pytorch) (Chen et al., 2018) as our segmentation network.
+We use [Deeplabv3+](https://github.com/VainF/DeepLabV3Plus-Pytorch) (Chen et al., 2018) as our segmentation network (a).
-A standard binary classification network was designed as the discriminator in this semi-supervised adversarial learning framework.
+A standard binary classification network was designed as the discriminator (b) in this semi-supervised adversarial learning framework.
 ![](/figure/deeplab_discriminator.png)

 ## Results